sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - shopping cart in memory is bad idea - use backing service

 (Sang)
-- *We perform migration locally and in the pcf but we do not that in the pipeline running in GitHub?
+- *We perform migration locally and in the pcf but we do not do that in the pipeline running in GitHub in this lab?
 Because our code is still using InMemoryTimeEntryRepository?
   How about the JdbcTemplate lab?
 Yes, the pipeline.tml in the jdbc-start shows that the "build-and-publish" job includes